There’s a lot to love about Lisbon.

 Boiled in seawater, they’re briny and have a similar taste and texture to sea snails.
 Follow the link to read more about percebes and the other fantastic seafood dishes we had at Cervejaria Ramiro.
 Wait until you see the giant tiger prawns!

-Crevejaria Ramiro is incredibly popular so it’s best to go during off hours.
+Crevejaria Ramiro is an incredibly popular Lisbon restaurant so it’s best to go during off hours.
 If I remember correctly, were were there at around 3PM but we still had to get a number from a ticketing machine.

 But not to worry, Cervejaria Ramiro is accustomed to having long lines of hungry customers so they’ve installed a coin-operated beer tap in the waiting area.
 Genius!

 Cervejaria Ramiro is a TripAdvisor Certificate of Excellence awardee with an incredible 4.5-star rating even after close to 10,000 reviews.
-This place is a Lisbon institution.
+This place is an institution and regarded by many as one of the best places to eat in Lisbon.

 Address: Av.
 Alm.
 Reis nº1 – H, 1150-007 Lisboa, Portugal